 become odorous or provide a substrate for microbiological colonization.

-Much of this department's research is performed in collaboration with other
+Much of this groups's research is performed in collaboration with other

 research institutions, particularly the National Institute for Occupational